 • How many people are using your services?

-In Adelaide we have over 3000 members, roughly 40 location partners, several advertising partners and hundreds of content producers all involved in the Beta trial.
+In Adelaide, we have over 3000 members, roughly 40 location partners, several advertising partners and hundreds of content producers all involved in the Beta trial.
 The platform and business model has now been fully tested and we are moving into the commercialisation phase of the business.
 There are several big deals on the table at this point and you will start to see Podmo popping up everywhere around the globe.

 • What sort of marketing you are using to spread the word?

 • How are you measuring the success of your venture?
-Are their any special mechanisms/tools are in place to monitor the progress?
+Are there any special mechanisms/tools in place to monitor the progress?

 Our model is new in the mobile space but it is not new in the rest of the media world.
-Free to air television, print, radio and online businesses have all relied primarily on advertising revenue to pay for the content they produce.
+Free-to-air television, print, radio and online businesses have all relied primarily on advertising revenue to pay for the content they produce.
 Why should mobile be any different?
-I think the Telco's charged through the nose and ignored advertising on their networks because they could, not because it was the best model.
+I think the telcos charged through the nose and ignored advertising on their networks because they could, not because it was the best model.
 That leaves the door open for companies like Podmo or Skype to revolutionise the telecommunications business model.
 We also generate revenue from the sale of content and hardware.

 • Which are the main competitors or major players in this market segment?